 Where to pick sunflowers and other pretty flowers in Tampa Bay

-The spring and summer seasons mean u-pick sunflowers are back in Tampa Bay and the giant beauties are in full bloom in flower fields across Tampa Bay along with other beauties like zinnias and wildflowers.
+The spring and fall seasons mean u-pick sunflowers and flowers back in Tampa Bay.
+The giant beauties are in full bloom in flower fields across Tampa Bay along with other beauties like zinnias and wildflowers.
 This is one of our favorite things to do with the kids in Tampa Bay!

 There are usually other u-pick opportunities too, depending on the farm, so plan to spend a couple of hours there and make some space for some yummy farm-fresh veggies!